csesoc/constitution/CONSTITUTION.rst

       #.
 Subject to the Constitution and Arc Clubs Policy and Procedure, ensure that all elections are run fairly
       #.
 Prepare and circulate all notices of election, nominations, voting and proxies to be held as part of any General Meeting in which an election is to take place
       #.
 Provide all members with access to an email address that is designated for use by the Returning Officers over the course of their duties
       #.
-Subject to rules set out in Section 3.3 - `Election of the Executive`_, accept all nominations and treat any defective or late nominations in the manner prescribed;
+Subject to the provisions in Section 3.3 - `Election of the Executive`_, accept all nominations and treat any defective or late nominations in the manner prescribed;

 Annual general meetings - holding of
 ------------------------------------